dallas-hall/learning-linux-and-bash/linux/red-hat/red-hat-rh024.md

 1. The Red Hat website
 2. Red Hat Satellite is an enterprise tool for managing RHEL servers. e.g. subscription monitoring or local `yum` repositories.
 3. The `/etc/yum.repos.d/` text files and HTTPS downloads.

+Installed rpm files are kept inside of a database.

+`subscription-manager` is used to access Red Hat packaged rpms.

+A satellite server can be used to centrally host rpm files.
+So all rpms get downloaded once by the satellite server and every other server downloads from the satellite server.

+Local repositories are repos that aren't provided by Red Hat, they are provided by third parties. e.g. Google to install Google Chrome.
+These repos are configured in text files ending in `.repo` that are inside of `/etc/yum.repos.d/`.

 ## Network Configuration